KI7MT/wspr-analytics/experiments/README.md

 Python, or more sustinct, [PySpark][], which lends itself to rapid-deployment scenarios.

 >NOTE: This exercise is not a full-blown scientific experiment.
 Rather, its more
->of a feasability or proof of concept step.
+>of a feasability or proof of concept exercize.

 ## Compute Constraints

 While there is no shortage of cloud-based Big Data solutions these days ( [AWS EMR][], [Azure Synapse][], [Databricks][], [GCP][], [Google Big Query][], etc), these tests will look at commonidty based on-prem resources in order to keep the over all cost at an acceptable level.
+In other words: a hefty workstation, a stack of Raspberry PI's, or an over-powered laptop should be capable of performing the tasks with minimal effort.

-## Environment Setup
+## Compute Environmen

 If you are on `Windows 10`, I would highly recommended using `Windows Subsystem Linux v2`.
-Doing so will be far easier for setting up [Apache Spark][] and you can follow the directions below to get things going.
+Doing so will make things much easier to set up [Apache Spark][], and you can follow the directions below with mininal frustration.

 ### Java